VolumeFi/curve-healthy-cw/README.md

-# Curve Leverage Lending Bot CosmWasm smart contract
+# Curve Healthy Bot CosmWasm smart contract

 This is a CosmWasm smart contract to manage Curve Leverage Lending Bot smart contract on EVM chain written in Vyper.